shiddharthsaran/DragonBallData-Set/README.md

 # DragonBallData-Set
-Web Scarapping Dragon Ball Power Levels from website https://www.deviantart.com/mimozukakito-kun/journal/All-Dragon-Ball-Power-Levels-373101310 using BeautifulSoup and creating a CSV Dataset.
+Creatin Dragon Ball Power Levels Dataset from website https://www.deviantart.com/mimozukakito-kun/journal/All-Dragon-Ball-Power-Levels-373101310 using BeautifulSoup and converting the data to CSV using Pandas.